Quantum Algorithms Research

 Related Advanced Topics

-- AI Mathematics - Quantum machine learning foundations
+- AI Mathematics — Kernel theory underlying quantum machine learning

-- Distributed Systems Theory - Distributed quantum computing
+- Distributed Systems Theory — Quantum Byzantine agreement and distributed quantum computing

 - Monorepo Strategies — Managing quantum software projects